microsoft/DSC-data-driven-deployment/utility/LabInaBox/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/6a59vfritv4kbc7d/branch/master?svg=true)](https://ci.appveyor.com/project/Microsoft/DSC-data-driven-deployment/branch/master)

 #Lab In a Box
-Utility to allow developers to spin up a sandbox lab environment quickly.
+Simple lightweight utility to allow developers to spin up a sandbox lab environment quickly.
 Virtual machines will be created on a private network without access to host.
+Ability to create multiple lab environments that can coexist.

 #Why
 Getting started with DSC can be difficult for developers because they don't have control over all over their environment.
 Often its difficult to validate secure configurations due to the need for certificates.
 With LabInaBox these restrictions are lifted since its all encompassed in a sandbox.
 Active Directory and Certificate services are already installed and configured allowing developers to begin testing their configurations as soon as the deployment is complete.